Liverpool 2-1 Leicester: Saviour Sadio Mane proves he is the man for all seasons | Goal.com

 And there, in the 95th minute, he found the energy to be in the right place at the right time.
 Priceless, that’s what the Senegal star is.

-Klopp’s celebrations at the end told their own story.
+"The work rate of the team is just exceptional," Klopp said.
+His celebrations at the end told their own story.
 He knew how big a win this was, not just for today but for the weeks ahead.
-Big tests lie in wait for Liverpool after the international pause, but they’re ready for them.
+Big tests lie in wait for Liverpool after the international pause - Manchester United are first up on October 20 - but they’re ready for them.

 They’ll need the two-week break to recover from this, you suspect!